ferrous-systems/unsize-experiments/README.md

 }
 ```

-Implementations of this trait now specifiy how the coercion is done.
+Implementations of this trait now specify how the coercion is done.
 This also drops the `?Sized` bound on `Target`, as returning unsized values is not possible.

 In order to prevent misuse of the trait as means of implicit conversions, implementations for this trait require specific conditions to hold which the compiler will enforce.